mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-03-monday_afternoon_metaphlan_and_kitome.md

 ---

-Now we want to run metaphlan over the same samples.
-But metaphlan output files are scarcely more user-friendly than Kraken output files.
+Now we want to run MetaPhlAn over the same samples.
+But MetaPhlAn output files are scarcely more user-friendly than Kraken output files.

-Here's what the first few lines of a metaphlan output file look like
+Here's what the first few lines of a MetaPhlAn output file look like

 ```
---input_type	#/shared/team/conda/mpallen.mmb-dtp/seqanalysis/bin/metaphlan
+--input_type	#/shared/team/conda/mpallen.mmb-dtp/seqanalysis/bin/MetaPhlAn
 relative_abundance	#clade_name
 100.0	Bacteria
 99.697	Bacteria	Proteobacteria